Commercial Roof Damage in Winter: What You Should Know

-The winter weather that comes to Chicago and the Chicagoland area can cause serious strain on your commercial roof.
-Fluctuating temperatures will cause your roofing material to expand and contract, causing commercial roof damage in the form of cracks and buckles.
+The winter weather that comes to Chicago, greater Madison, and Milwaukee, can put serious strain on your commercial roof.
+Fluctuating temperatures will cause your roofing material to expand and contract, which can cause commercial roof damage in the form of cracks and buckles.
 Ice and snow build-up will also put a great amount of weight on your roof and building – not to mention there’s a risk of ice dams forming.

-To prevent commercial roof damage, you should refer to a roof inspection checklist regularly and contact a NIR commercial roofer near you online or with our app near you for regular maintenance visits.
-Read below to see the different types of damage that can occur to your Joliet or Schaumberg business roof during the winter months:
+To prevent commercial roof damage, you should refer to a roof inspection checklist regularly and contact a NIR commercial roofer near you online or with our app for regular maintenance visits.
+Read below to see the different types of damage that can occur to your Joliet or Schaumberg business roof during the winter months, including flat roof damage in winter, metal roof damage, and more.

 - Flat roofs are the most common type of commercial roof in Chicagoland.
 However, they also struggle with adequate drainage.
 When sleet, snow, and ice build-up on your commercial flat roof, the added weight can compress the insulation, causing issues for building supports and sometimes leading to a partial or full roof collapse.

-- As the snow begins to melt, water can cause spots, leak into any cracks that have formed in your roofing materials, and potentially cause damage to the interior of your building.
-To ensure you’re flat roof drains properly, make sure all drainage systems (drains, downspouts, etc) are clear of snow, ice, debris, and other objects.
+- As the snow begins to melt, water can cause spots, leak into any cracks that have formed in your roofing materials, and potentially cause flat roof damage in winter to the interior of your building.
+To ensure your flat roof drains properly, make sure all drainage systems (drains, downspouts, etc) are clear of snow, ice, debris, and other objects.

 - Low-sloped roofs face many of the same dangers as flat roofs, but their slightly-sloped design makes draining excess water and snow easier on the infrastructure.
 Like flat-roofs, it’s important to make sure that the drainage systems are clear of ice, snow, debris, and objects.